 In order to accomplish the goal of putting the reader in the middle of the action, you really need to use the first person.
-This allows the reader to feel like the author is telling their story to them directly.
-Of course, I’m sure there are exceptions and it might even be possible to write a memoir in the second person, but it’s best to tell your story in the first.
+This allows the reader to feel that the author is speaking to them directly.
+Of course, I’m sure there are exceptions and it might even be possible to write a memoir in the second person, but most prefer the first.

 Is it a memoir or an autobiography?